UNITED STATES

 Contract commitment – related party

-Pursuant to the Cost Share Agreement between the Company and General Atomics as extended and as discussed in Note 4, the Company has agreed to assume and pay for approximately
+Pursuant to the Cost Share Agreement between the Company and General Atomics, as extended and as expected to be amended in the fourth quarter of 2024, and as discussed in Note 4, the Company has agreed to assume and pay for approximately

--half of the allowable costs, under the original Demonstration Plant budget, incurred by General Atomics and the other consortium members for the design, construction, operation, and decommissioning of the Demonstration Plant.Asset purchase agreement
+-half of the allowable costs under the original DoE-approved Demonstration Plant budget incurred by General Atomics and the other consortium members for the design, construction, operation, and decommissioning of the Demonstration Plant.Asset purchase agreement

-On October 25, 2021, the Company and Whitelaw Creek LLC, a Wyoming limited liability company (“Whitelaw Creek”), entered into an amendment (the “Amendment”) to the asset purchase agreement dated October 20, 2016 between the Company and Whitelaw Creek (the “Asset Purchase Agreement”).
-The Amendment modified certain provisions of the Asset Purchase Agreement related to the terms and conditions of the Company’s option to repurchase (the “Repurchase Option”) approximately
+On October 25, 2021, Rare Element Resources, Inc. (“RER”), a Wyoming corporation and wholly owned subsidiary of the Company, and Whitelaw Creek LLC, a Wyoming limited liability company (“Whitelaw Creek”), entered into an amendment (the “Amendment”) to the asset purchase agreement dated October 20, 2016 between RER and Whitelaw Creek (the “Asset Purchase Agreement”).
+The Amendment modified certain provisions of the Asset Purchase Agreement related to the terms and conditions of RER’s option to

 15